Indoor Plant Care

 There is also an influence known as apical bud dominance.
 In this case the apical or topmost bud is producing lots of auxins to allow it to grow and some of it is carried down in the sap where it suppresses growth in buds lower down the stem.
 If the apical bud is removed this influence ends and the lateral shoots begin to grow.
 This is an important factor to remember when pruning as it can be used to promote the required growth when training a shrub or tree.

-If a shrub is growing unevenly logic would dictate that the excess growth should be removed, but this will cause the smaller shoots further down the pruned branch to burst into growth.
+When the new growth develops the upper branches can be reduced as they could block light and the new branch may not grow well.
+If a tree or shrub is growing unevenly logic would dictate that the excess growth should be removed, but the removal of the apical bud will cause the smaller shoots further down the pruned branch to burst into growth.
 By pruning out some of the shoots on the shorter side their apical dominance is removed, so more growth is promoted.
 There are probably reasons why there is unbalanced growth such as a lack of light or exposure to the wind so there may always be a tendency for the imbalance to occur.

 Hygiene is an important consideration and any tools used should be disinfected after pruning infected material or before pruning plants such as fruit trees which are prone to disease.
-This can be done by swabbing the blades with surgical spirit or by playing a flame over them - a cigarette lighter is handy for this.
-Do not use a strong flame such as a blowtorch as overheating the blade will remove its 'temper' and it will not keep its sharp edge.
+This can be done by swabbing the blades with methylated spirit or by playing a flame over them - a cigarette lighter is handy for this.
+Do not use a strong flame such as a blowtorch close to the blade as overheating it will remove its 'temper' and it will not keep its sharp edge.

 As well as controlling vigour or changing the shape of a shrub or tree, pruning can be done to improve the health of the plant by allowing better airflow.
 Also developing fruiting or flowering spurs is achieved by careful pruning.